ndaman/damagetolerance/docs/exam 3/lecture22.md

 -   We can integrate (analytically or numerically) to find the number of cycles it will take for a crack to grow to critical length
 -   Note that numerical integration is non-conservative, in general
--   *ΔN* should be small enough to give converged solution
+-   $\Delta N$ should be small enough to give converged solution

 ----
 ## example